cs544-wisc/s23/p3/README.md

 Before starting, please review the [general project directions](../projects.md).

+**Note:** in this project, you will run your jupyter lab server inside a container, a case where VSCode does not work well with.
+Use the web interface and SSH tunneling for development instead.

 ## Part 1: HDFS Deployment and Data Upload

 For this project, you'll create three containers, each from the same